 Since most roses are grafted, they can have a tougher time withstanding winter's extremes.
 What do you do to protect your rose bushes in the winter?
 (Don't forget to tell us what Zone you're gardening in.)
-What's Worked for You?

 Mountain Desert Roses